pronamic/wp-magento/readme.txt

 == Description ==

+> With the growth of WordPress ecommerce solution Pronamic wil no longer support and maintain this Magento plugin.
+>
+> If you want to help maintain the plugin, fork it on [GitHub](https://github.com/pronamic/wp-magento) and open pull requests.

 This plugin makes it possible to show products from your Magento store on your WordPress website.
 You can either show your products with a shortcode on your pages or in posts or using the widget to show it in the sidebar.
 A perfect solution for Magento store owners